malakaref7/Autonomous-Robot-with-Obstacle-Avoidance-and-AutoParking/README.md

 - **Contributing**: Information on how to contribute to the project.
 - **License**: Licensing information.

 Copy and paste this content into your `README.md` file on GitHub.
-Make sure to update the repository URL a
+Make sure to update the repository URL and any paths or filenames if they differ from those mentioned.